ISWP. The People

 Nick Robinson qualified as a Social Worker in 1999.
-He has post-qualifying experience in a number of local authorities in teams providing assessment, care management, support planning and safeguarding for older people, adults with physical disabilities, autism and neurological conditions.
+He has post-qualifying experience in a number of local authorities in teams providing assessment, care management, support planning and safeguarding for older people, adults with physical disabilities, autism, brain injury and other neurological conditions.
 In his local authority career, Nick was involved in pilot groups developing policy and practice for personal budgets and he is a trained and experienced support planner.

 Gill Mason qualified as a Social Worker in 1985.
 She has worked as an Independent Social Worker with ISWP since 2014, following a long career in social work, in a variety of local authority adult social care settings.
 She spent 10 years as an Approved Mental Health Professional (AMHP) and is a trained Best Interests Assessor.
 She has extensive experience in mental capacity assessments and best interests assessments in accordance with the Mental Capacity Act 2005, care needs assessments and reviews, support planning and evaluating care standards.